AgniusBartninkas/power-automate-desktop-framework/src/flows/logger-cloud-connectors/README.md

-# Logger
+# LoggerCloudConnectors

 The logger flow creates a log message entry in a specific log type as provided via input parameters.
+The Cloud Connectors version of the Logger logs to either a SharePoint list or a Dataverse table.
+See **Notes** below regarding the use of the Logger flows.

 ## Version compatibility